Gmail to Expensify: The Complete Workflow Guide

 2. How Expensify receives mail (quick recap)

 A two-sentence refresher so the rest of this guide makes sense.
-Expensify ingests receipts through receipts@expensify.com, and it only accepts mail from senders whose address is registered as a primary or secondary login on an Expensify account.
-SmartScan then reads the attached receipt or forwarded receipt content and turns it into an expense under the sender's account.
+Expensify ingests receipts through receipts@expensify.com, and it associates mail with senders whose address is registered as a primary login or verified contact method on an Expensify account.
+SmartScan then reads clear attached receipt content and turns it into an expense under the sender's account.

 3. Method A — Manual forward

 The baseline.
 Open the receipt in Gmail, hit Forward, type receipts@expensify.com, send.
-Done.
-SmartScan handles the rest and the expense appears in your Expensify account a few minutes later.
+SmartScan handles the receipt after it lands in your Expensify account.

-Pros: zero setup, no permissions to beg for from IT, works identically on personal Gmail and Google Workspace, and every forward is intentional so you never accidentally send Expensify something that isn't a receipt.
-Cons: it depends on you remembering to do it every single time, which is exactly the kind of thing humans forget.
+Pros: zero setup, no permissions to beg for from IT, works in both personal Gmail and Google Workspace, and each forward is intentional, reducing the chance that you send Expensify something that isn't a receipt.
+Cons: it depends on you remembering to do it each time, which is exactly the kind of thing humans forget.
 If you only get a handful of receipts a month and you already live in your inbox, Method A is genuinely fine.
 Most people need something more durable.

-4. Method B — Gmail filters: the verification trap
+4. Method B — Gmail filters: the verification dead end

-The next thing everyone tries is a Gmail filter with Forward it to set to receipts@expensify.com.
+A common next attempt is a Gmail filter with Forward it to set to receipts@expensify.com.
 In theory this is perfect: narrow the filter to from:(billing@stripe.com OR receipts@uber.com), set the action to forward, and you're done.
 In practice, you will get stuck on the very first step.

-- 1.Gmail will not let a filter forward to any address that isn't already on your verified list (Settings → Forwarding and POP/IMAP).
-Personal Gmail caps the list at 20 forward-to-address filters.
+- 1.Gmail will not let a filter forward to an address that isn't already on your verified list (Settings → Forwarding and POP/IMAP).
+Google Workspace also publishes limits for account filters that automatically forward messages, so this is not an unlimited automation surface.

 - 2.To add